ethanitovitch/htgaa_python_course/windows/chapter_1/readme.md

 Now your changes are in github but how do you merge them into the master version so everyone can now get the latest and greatest.
 Well go to the original repo for this tutorial.
 Click on the `Pull requests` tab and create a new pull request.
 Admins in the repo can then look at the changes and approve the pull request if they like the additions.
 They may also request some changes before merging.

+## Summary
+- You should now have a basic understanding of the terminal and be able to navigate your file system with cd/dir (or ls in PowerShell).
+- Be able to install tools with winget or Chocolatey
+- Have a basic understanding of git and be able to pull code